AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 microarchitectural implementation issues, in particular things like loop alignments, global branch prediction, various security-inspired randomization techniques, power management, and so on.
-Thus even run-to-run repeatabilty on an otherwise quiet machine will be impacted.
-The inliner also operates early enough in the compilation pipleline that machine microarchitecture is of a secondary concern.
+Thus even run-to-run repeatability on an otherwise quiet machine will be impacted.
+The inliner also operates early enough in the compilation pipeline that machine microarchitecture is of a secondary concern.

 To avoid some of these pitfalls we have adopted the instructions retired by the benchmark as our primary performance metric.
-This is relatively insensitve to microarchitectural detals (with some caveats) and noise levels of 0.01% - 0.1% are not difficult to come by.
+This is relatively insensitive to microarchitectural detals (with some caveats) and noise levels of 0.01% - 0.1% are not difficult to come by.

 Measuring instructions retired on Windows requires elevation since